Best Island Hopping in Palawan: El Nido, Coron and Lesser-Known Spots

 Shallow water next to limestone cliffs and a beach hut on Banul Beach in Coron.

-The best time to go island hopping in Palawan is between November and May, the dry season.
+The best time to go island hopping in Palawan is from November and May, the dry season.

 I have twice visited Palawan in November.
 I experienced dry, sunny weather both times, although I narrowly missed rainstorms in the weeks on either side.

-March and May are the hottest months in Palawan.
-They are also the busiest for tourism, but they’re likely to be the driest.
+March and May are the hottest and driest months in Palawan.
+They are also the busiest for tourism.

-Compared to going island hopping in famous destinations like the Maldives or the Seychelles, island hopping in Palawan is very affordable.
+Compared to destinations like the Maldives or the Seychelles, island hopping in Palawan is very affordable.

-When I was in Coron, I hired a private boat for one day (to visit Banul Beach) directly through my guesthouse.
-I paid less than 1,725 PHP (£25) per person for three people.
+When I was in Coron, I managed to hire a private boat for one day (to and from Banul Beach) directly through my guesthouse.
+The boat cost was 5,175 PHP (ยฃ75), which worked out at 1,725 PHP (ยฃ25) per person.

 Multi-day island hopping expeditions between El Nido and Coron are one of the most popular things to do in Palawan and, in my opinion, the one thing you should not miss.